xbeat/Machine-Learning/README.md

 The Softmax activation function is a crucial component in neural networks, particularly for multi-class classification problems.
 It transforms a vector of real numbers into a probability distribution, where each value represents the likelihood of belonging to a specific class.

+## Customizing Loss Functions for Precise Machine Learning Models

+Introduction to Custom Loss Functions

+Custom loss functions are powerful tools in machine learning that allow developers to tailor the training process to specific project requirements.
+They provide flexibility and precision that pre-built loss functions may lack, enabling more accurate model performance for unique tasks.

 ## Explaining the F1 Score for Binary Classification in Python

 Introduction to F1 Score